splunk/public-o11y-docs/gdi/get-data-in/application/python/troubleshooting/common-python-troubleshooting.rst

    [opentelemetry.auto.trace 2021-10-10 10:57:05:722 +0200] [main] DEBUG io.grpc.netty.shaded.io.netty.util.internal.PlatformDependent0 - direct buffer constructor: unavailable
    ...

-While not all debug entries may be relevant to the issue affecting your Python instrumentation, the root cause is likely to appear in your debug log.
+While not all debug entries might be relevant to the issue affecting your Python instrumentation, the root cause is likely to appear in your debug log.

 .. note:: Activate debug logging only when needed.
 Debug mode requires more resources.